Nauru: Economy

 The value of the trust is estimated to have shrunk from A$1.3 billion in 1991 to A$138 million in 2002 (A$ to A$ in dollars).
-Nauru currently lacks money to perform many of the basic functions of government; for example, the National Bank of Nauru is insolvent.
+Through the 2000s, Nauru lacked money to perform many of the basic functions of government; for example, the National Bank of Nauru became insolvent and was closed in 2006.
 The CIA World Factbook estimated a GDP per capita of US$5,000 in 2005.
 The Asian Development Bank 2007 economic report on Nauru estimated GDP per capita at US$2,400 to US$2,715.

-There are no personal taxes in Nauru.
+Nauru does not levy any personal taxes.
 The unemployment rate is estimated to be 23% and the government employs 95% of those who have jobs.
 The Asian Development Bank notes that, although the administration has a strong public mandate to implement economic reforms, in the absence of an alternative to phosphate mining, the medium-term outlook is for continued dependence on external assistance.
 Tourism is not a major contributor to the economy.